 AB DAO And Bitget Launch Dual Reward Campaign, Distributing $2.6M Worth Of $AB Globally

-SINGAPORE, April 16, 2025 /PRNewswire/ -- Today, AB DAO officially announced the launch of a dual reward campaign in collaboration with Bitget (bitget), the world's second-largest digital asset trading platform.
+Today, AB DAO officially announced the launch of a dual reward campaign in collaboration with Bitget (bitget.com ), the world's second-largest digital asset trading platform.
 In celebration of AB's Token Generation Event (TGE), the campaign will distribute a total of 213,307,000 $AB, valued at approximately $2.6 million USD, to users worldwide-aiming to ignite participation and accelerate ecosystem activation.

 Campaign 1: PoolX Staking – Stake AB & BGB to Earn $AB Airdrops